 - Washing the cloth in natural waterways to get rid of starch

 - Block printing – more the number of colours in the pattern more the effort and precision required

 Our skilled printers and wood block carvers are spread across Andhra Pradesh and Rajasthan

 As a responsible brand with a commitment to reduce our carbon footprint, we ensure our production waste does not reach landfill.
-All our scraps are sorted colour and size wise and upcycled into packaging bags and jewellery.
-Our capacity building initiative also empowers women from marginalized communities in Mumbai.
+All our scraps are sorted colour and size wise and upcycled into lifestyle accessories.
+Our capacity building initiative also empowers women from marginalized communities in Mumbai and Hyderabad.